apacheignite/documentation/sql/sql-grid.md

   ]
 }
 [/block]
-The In-Memory SQL Grid allows users to interact with the GridGain platform not only with the usage of natively developed APIs for Java, .NET and C++ but also using standard SQL commands through the GridGain JDBC or ODBC APIs.
-This provides true cross-platform connectivity from languages such as PHP, Ruby and more.
+The In-Memory SQL Grid allows users to interact with the Ignite platform not only with the usage of natively developed APIs for Java, .NET and C++ but also using standard SQL commands through the Ignite JDBC or ODBC APIs.
+This provides a true cross-platform connectivity from languages such as PHP, Ruby and more.

 ##Features and Topics
 * [Distributed Queries](doc:sql-queries)